 To examine the role of visual acuity, we also manipulated the length of the line from which readers launch their return-sweeps.
 With longer lines, visual acuity of the saccade target will be reduced as the target will move further into peripheral vision thus increasing visual crowding (Whitney & Levi, 2011).
 If return-sweeps are indeed guided by character information at the return-sweep target location, landing positions may be more strongly influenced by font size with shorter lines as the targets will be closer to the fovea than with long lines.
 Therefore, if the use of character information depends on visual acuity, the font size effect in landing positions should become smaller with longer lines.
 Alternatively, font size information obtained foveally, rather than at the peripheral target location, may be extrapolated to allow readers to adjust their return-sweep behaviour.
-If this were the case, we would expect a main effect of font size but no interaction with line-length3.
+If this were the case, we would expect a main effect of font size but no interaction with line-length2.

-Since corrective regressions following return-sweeps are more likely with long than short lines, this manipulation of line-length also affords us the opportunity to examine how font size information influences their probability (i.e. the likelihood that a return-sweep is followed by a corrective regression).
-Hofmeister (1998) suggested that such corrective regressions occurred after return-sweeps based on the number of letters to the left of the return-sweep landing position.
-As return-sweep landing position shifts rightward in terms of visual angle, the difference in number of characters to the left of this position between a small and a large font line will increase.
-For instance, given the size of the fonts used in the current study, a return-sweep that lands 1 degree of visual angle from the left margin would have
+Since corrective saccades are more likely with long than short lines, this manipulation of line-length also affords us the opportunity to examine how font size information influences under-sweep probability (i.e. the likelihood that a return-sweep is followed by a leftward saccade).
+Hofmeister (1998) suggested that such corrective saccades occurred after return-sweeps based on the number of letters to the left of the return-sweep landing position.
+The difference in number of characters between a small and a large font line will increase the further into the line you go.
+As landing positions shift rightward with longer lines there may be a bigger difference in the number of characters to the right of the landing site thereby allowing us to test Hofmeister's claim.

-3 We thank an anonymous reviewer for pointing out this alternative.
+2 We thank an anonymous reviewer for pointing out this alternative.